-The University recorded the assets as a long-lived asset and will amortize the intangible assets with finite lives over their useful lives, along with regular impairment reviews.
+The University recorded intangible assets as a long-lived asset and will amortize the intangible assets with finite lives over their useful lives, along with regular impairment reviews.
 The University recognizes costs as incurred when they are related to internally developing, maintaining, or restoring intangible assets that are not specifically identifiable, or the useful life is indeterminate, or the cost is inherent in the continuing operation of the business.
+For the years ended June 30, 2023 and 2022, the University has determined there to be no impairment of intangible assets.